TL;DR

 A Google "Verified" check, a ProFix tier, a BBB grade — none of them replace objective public records.
 The same five checks make a hire safer no matter where you found the contractor.

-1. Verify the state license.
-Search Ohio eLicense or use the ProFix verification tool.
+- Verify the state license.
+Start with the official state board for the trade.
+In Ohio, search Ohio eLicense or use the ProFix verification tool.
 The license type must match the work.

-3. Read permit pulls, not just stars.
-Use the permit leaderboards to see who actually pulls permits in your county.
+- Read permit pulls, not just stars.
+Use the permit leaderboards to review covered Ohio county and city permit data.

-4. Cross-check Google reviews against a second source.
-Read the most recent Google reviews, then look at the contractor's BBB profile, ProFix profile, and Secretary of State filing.
+- Cross-check Google reviews against a second source.
+Read the most recent Google reviews, then look at the contractor's BBB profile, ProFix profile, and business-registration record where available.
 Two or three sources is much stronger than one.

 Frequently asked questions